The benefits of video consultations

 They have played an important role in the NHS response to the COVID-19 pandemic, helping NHS trusts and foundation trusts reduce the number of physical attendances at their sites.

-To accelerate access and uptake across all secondary care settings, including mental health and community services during the outbreak, NHS England and NHS Improvement procured and funded a national licence to a video consultation platform.
+To accelerate access and uptake across all secondary care settings, including mental health and community services during the outbreak, NHS England procured and funded a national licence to a video consultation platform.
 This gave all NHS trusts and foundation trusts the option to use the platform for 12 months (until 31 March 2021).
 Implementation support was also provided, along with information governance support and a helpdesk for trusts.

 There are a range of resources to help NHS providers implement and embed video consultations.

 - NHS providers and trusts – on how to implement video consultations, including information on when video consultations are appropriate and how to set up and conduct effective video consultations

 - Clinicians – on how to prepare for and conduct video consultations with patients

 - Patients – which outlines what patients need for their video consultation and how to prepare for their appointment (also available in Arabic, Bengali, Bulgarian, Italian, Polish, Punjabi, Romanian and Urdu)